 What causes suffering?
 Gaston Bachelard believed the source of our first suffering “lies in the fact that we hesitate to speak…it is born in the moments when we accumulate silent things within us.”
 Maya Angelou agreed.
 “There is no greater agony than bearing an untold story within you,” she once wrote.
 To suppress the dark side of our psyches, to enshroud our childhood traumas in a thick cloud of denial, to hide from our heartbreaks and sorrows is to hinder our ability to heal.
 Our stories, no matter how devastating or disturbing, demand to be told.
 Unless they find a healthy outlet, a mode of expression such as art or painting or music, our demons will destroy us.

 For Pulitzer Prize-winning poet Anne Sexton, poetry was a transformative way to process her trauma and transmute her pain into something useful.
 In her altogether illuminating interview in The Paris Review Interviews: Women Writers at Work, she suggests writing can offer salvation to the seemingly irredeemable.
 Creative expression, particularly writing, which requires we make sense of our experience and give voice to our innermost selves, is a release of pent-up emotions, what the ancient Greeks called “catharsis”— a psychological discharge through which we can achieve liberation from turmoil and a state of moral and spiritual renewal.
-To Sexton, one of the founding poets of the confessional movement, writing was quite literally a confession where she could make formal admission of her wrongs.
-The page was a confessional booth, a sacred place she could enter to speak the unspeakable: the things she was most ashamed of, her childhood abuse.
+To Sexton, one of the founding poets of the confessional movement, the page was quite literally a confessional booth, a sacred place where she could speak the unspeakable: her near unendurable struggles with depression, her dysfunctional upbringing, her childhood abuse.

 When asked why she didn’t begin writing until she was almost thirty, Sexton explained she wrote as a way to cope with her demons after she had a mental breakdown: